Sabicool/Medicine/01 Disciplines/Nephrology/Presenting Complaints/Decreased Urine Output.md

   - "[[02 Rotations/Common Ward Calls|Common Ward Calls]]"
 aliases:
   - Low urine output
+date: 2025-01-08
 ---
 # Phone Call/Presentation Questions
 - What is the urine output?
+(How much urine has been passed in the past 24 hours)
+	- Oliguria = urine output <400mL/day (<20mL/h)
+	- Anuria ⇒ mechanical obstruction of bladder outlet, blocked IDC or obstructed single kidney
 	- How are we measuring this and why?
 	- How much does the patient weigh?
 - Other observations?